 If you have questions or concerns regarding health and safety as it relates to COVID-19 or other hazards, please discuss with your supervisor.
 For further questions please contact Environmental and Occupational Health Support Services (EOHSS) firstname.lastname@example.org or the Faculty of Health Sciences Safety Office at email@example.com.
 Remember your Joint Health and Safety Committee can also be a great source of information.

-As of May 1, 2022, COVID-19 training is no longer required through Mosaic.
+COVID-19 training is no longer required through Mosaic.

 COVID-19 training content remains available and all members of the McMaster community are asked to review this training for the most relevant health & safety information.
 This information can be found below.